openstack/charm-guide/doc/source/admin/ha.rst

 Keystone - hacluster
 ~~~~~~~~~~~~~~~~~~~~

-Keystone is not natively HA so the hacluster method is used.
-Many OpenStack
-applications are made highly available in this way.
+Keystone provides a classic use case of a non-native HA application.

-In this example the VIP approach is taken.
-These commands will deploy a
-three-node Keystone HA cluster, with a VIP of 10.246.114.11.
-Each will reside
+These commands will deploy a three-node Keystone HA cluster, with a VIP of
-in a container on existing machines 0, 1, and 2:
+10.246.114.11.
+Each node will reside in a container on existing machines 0, 1,
+and 2:

 .. code-block:: none